pathtraq/public_policies/privacy_policy.md

 ## 15. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at support@pathtraq.tagomor.is.
+If you have questions or comments about this notice, you may email us at privacy@pathtraq.tagomor.is.

 <a name="16-how-can-you-review-update-or-delete-the-data-we-collect-from-you"></a>